semusings/spring-boot-docker-containerization/README.md

 ### 2. Running exploded jar classpath in docker

-To create docker image of spring boot application with an exploded jar classpath `Dockerfile`.
+To create a docker image of spring boot application with an exploded jar classpath `Dockerfile`.

 ```
 # Stage 0, "builder", extract fat jar